duncombe/wikis/Weekly-Stand-Up-Reports.md

 * Continue to develop notebooks for nutrients, salinity, dissolved oxygen, and other variables that haven't been tested in other notebooks (Baseline Scenarios 1D and 1E)

 #### Issues
 * Some discussion occurred over which time units are CF-compliant, which are acceptable for udunits, which can be used by the NetCDF library, and what is actually used by model developers.
-Issue #146
+[Issue #146](https://github.com/ioos/system-test/issues/146).

 ## Stand-up for ASA
 #### Accomplishments